Gut (band)

-Gut is a German grindcore band, often credited as the "fathers of pornogrind".
-The group was founded in 1991 and is known for their over-the-top vocals and morbid, pornographic imagery.
-The band is also noted for its members performing in masked outfits, which became something of a staple in the pornogrind genre thereafter.
+Gut is a German grindcore band often credited as the "fathers of pornogrind".
+Founded in 1991, the group is known for over-the-top vocals and morbid, pornographic imagery.
+The band members wear masks, which became common in the pornogrind genre thereafter.

-On Gut's 2006 release, The Cumback 2006, the band began combining grindcore with elements of hip hop, hardcore punk, and electronic music.
-In 2020, after a long period of inactivity, Gut returned once again with a third album Disciples of Smut released on Splatter Zombie Records.
+Gut's 2006 release, The Cumback 2006, combined grindcore with hip hop, hardcore punk, and electronic music.
+In 2020, after a long period of inactivity, Gut returned with third album Disciples of Smut, released on Splatter Zombie Records.